-Are holidays for Autism fun or frustrating?
+Are autism holidays fun or frustrating?
 Anxiety or awesome?
 It all depends.

 And remember that “holidays” are not just Christmas and Halloween.
 There are lots of “special” days that pop up throughout the year.
 Birthdays.
 National holidays.
 Picnics.
 They are days that create something special to change the typical, expected routines of daily life.